-We have principally funded our operations primarily through proceeds from the sale of shares of our common stock, convertible preferred stock and sale of our convertible promissory notes.
+We have primarily funded our operations through proceeds from the sale of shares of our common stock, convertible preferred stock and sale of our convertible promissory notes.
 We have devoted substantially all of our resources to research and development activities, organizing and staffing our company, raising capital, establishing and maintaining our intellectual property portfolio, conducting preclinical studies and clinical trials and providing general and administrative support for these operations.

 Since our inception, we have not generated any revenue from product sales and we have incurred significant operating losses and negative cash flows from our operations.
-As of December 31, 2020, we had an accumulated deficit of approximately \$132.0 million, a net loss of approximately \$40.6 million, negative cash flows from operations of approximately \$29.6 million, and cash and cash equivalents of \$74.9 million.
+As of December 31, 2021, we had an accumulated deficit of approximately \$182.1 million, a net loss of approximately \$50.2 million, negative cash flows from operations of approximately \$41.8 million, and cash, cash equivalents and marketable securities of \$166.0 million.

-In May 2020, we received proceeds of \$16.8 million from the issuance of convertible promissory notes (2020 Notes) and a bridge loan (Bridge Loan).
+In May 2020, we received proceeds of \$16.8 million from the issuance of convertible promissory notes, or the 2020 Notes, and a bridge loan.

-In December 2020, we issued and sold shares of our convertible preferred stock for gross proceeds of approximately \$87.4 million (including conversion of the \$15.0 million of 2020 Notes and effective conversion of the \$1.8 million Bridge Loan, plus accrued interest).
+In December 2020, we issued and sold shares of our convertible preferred stock for gross proceeds of \$87.4 million (including conversion of the \$15.0 million of 2020 Notes and effective conversion of the \$1.8 million bridge loan, plus accrued interest).

 In February 2021, we completed our initial public offering of 8,625,000 shares of our common stock, including the exercise in full by the underwriters of their option to purchase additional shares of common stock.
-The net proceeds from this offering were \$132.9 million after deducting underwriting discounts and commissions and offering expenses.
+The net proceeds from this offering were \$133.0 million after deducting underwriting discounts and commissions and offering expenses.